Hnn3y/CrossGuide/README.md

 ## Created by
 **Enijeshiku Elijah Eniola** – Engineering student at KWASU
-*“Nigeria’s first locally-powered smart pedestrian system — designed to save lives, one crossing at a time.”*
+*“Nigeria’s locally-powered smart pedestrian system — designed to save lives, one crossing at a time.”*